farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 ```

 This works, but only with email from one email provider.
 Every user of this chat library is forced
-into sending email notifications and always by the same provider.
+to send email notifications and always by the same provider.

 ### Injection-based

 An injection-based approach better highlights the essence of the chat problem domain.
-Our chat library only cares about notifying users they received a message.
+The chat library only cares about notifying users when they received a message.
 It doesn't care if notification is email, in-app, push notification, physical mail, or other.

-Instead of depending on a specific notification method, the chat library can define an interface
+The chat library can define it's own notification interface instead of depending on a specific notification method.
-for sending notifications.
 Then consumers of the chat library can register any kind of notification they want.

 The core message flow looks almost the same.
 ```cs